rebekahhughes97/policeviolence/project_proposal.md

 that were spurred by the killing of George Floyd.
 Along with the violence at protests, this project will examine police violence more broadly and will analyze the results of the police violence on the correctional counts and demographics in the United States.

+**how are we going to assess impact of police violence on corrections? this might be hard to do, unless we’re looking at protest-related arrests?**

 This project is ultimately being completed to assess the instances of excessive use of force by police and to determine whether instances of excessive force are concentrated demographically and geographically.

 ### Intended Final Products